Khadījah Jahamī: Career

 After al-Jahamī's graduation, she returned to Benghazi in October 1956 to join work as a broadcaster at Radio Benghazi.
 She became the second female Libyan broadcaster, after Hamida Abu Amer.
 She later moved to Tripoli to continue her journalism.
 She was sent on a 100-day training course where she met Tunisian President Habib Bourguiba.
 Through her work with "The Audible Theatre" programme, she performed many radio dramas, as well as presenting dozens of radio programmes, many of which focussed on health, children and Arab artists, amongst many other themes.
 These dramas were vital in enabling women's issues in particular to be brought to a wider audience.

 Al-Jahamī is also a writer beyond radio broadcasting, who has written several books, poetry and song lyrics, which have been performed by many Libyan singers.
 The most notable song she wrote was Nour Al-Ain, which was performed by Muhammad Marchan.

 As a magazine publisher and editor she established Al-Bayt (the Women's Magazine) on 5 January 1964, was the owner and also its editor at one point.
 She founded the first children's magazine In Libya, Al-Amal, and was appointed its editor on 1 October 1974.
 The magazine encouraged young people to be trained as journalists.

 Within unionism and politics, she was a key figure in the establishment of the General Women's Union in Libya, which was the amalgamation of several feminist groups in 1970.
 She became its president in 1972.
 In 1977 the organization was re-named as the Jamahiriya Women's Federation.

-Al-Jahamī died on 11 August 1996 and was buried in her hometown of Benghazi.
+Al-Jahamī died on 11 August 1996 and was buried in her hometown of Benghazi. she was born in Libya.